|An idyllic view of the church and the river in a postcard which I

 |The Ferry Crossing in the 1930s - no signs of the Ferry !

 |The Ferry about 1960.

 |An unused postcard, probably from the 1930s.
 The steamer is called

 |Two excellent old postcards of the Old Mill.
 I have a vivid memory of being taken on my tricycle by Miss Peace (anyone remember her ?) to

-see the Mill on fire.
-This must have been during the war, and before 1944.
+see the Mill on fire - this was in 1941.
 The postcard on the right is from 1904.